 In the same year, she starts to write articles on electronic music for Insould.

 Thanks to the meeting with the performers duo Andrigo&Aliprandi (2012) she become involved in the production of music for contemporary dance (Libere di Ricominciare, 2014; Le Bistrot des Dames, 2015; choreogrphed by Marianna Andrigo.
 Effetto Cocktail Party, 2016 – 2017 choreographed by Sara Catellani) and for vertical dance (Cubo, produced by Eventi Verticali, 2015; Sostanza d’Ombra, produced by Vertical Waves Project, 2015).

-With Andrigo&Aliprandi she founds Live Arts Cultures (2014) and she’s now curator of the musical project of the cultural association placed in Forte Marghera, Venice.
+With Andrigo&Aliprandi she creates Live Arts Cultures (2014) and she’s now curator of the musical projects of the cultural association placed in Forte Marghera, Venice.

 She constantly deepens her knowledge following seminars lead by artists such as Theo Teardo (Fondazione Cini, Venice 2014), Pauline Oliveros (Conservatorio Benedetto Marcello, Venice 2015), Markus Stockhausen (Forte Marghera, Venice 2016), Jasna Velickovic (Forte Marghera, Venice 2017).